scub/SpfAudit/README.md

 easy for an administrator to forget about security, which after all, is an ever important concern within information technology.
-It is worth noting that Google offered these services to the general public free of charge, during a lengthy a beta phase.
+It is worth noting that Google offered these services to the general public free of charge, during a lengthy beta phase, which only further enticed small businesses to take advantage of these services.

-  Because smtp requires no authentication, when mail exchanges and their corresponding DNS records are not appropriately locked down, any user can essentially spoof their mail to look as though it had been sent using these exchanges without any type of verification required.
+  Because SMTP requires no authentication, when mail exchanges and their corresponding DNS records are not appropriately locked down, any user can essentially spoof their mail to look as though it had been sent using these exchanges without any type of verification required.
 My project will involve